openstax/enki/README.md

 This uses a little wrapper to hide all the docker commands.

+**Note:** If you are running this inside gitpod then you can replace `./cli.sh ./data/tin-bk/` with `./dockerfiles/docker-entrypoint.sh`

 ```sh
 # All-in-one Git-based books
 #  CLI   tempdir          command     repo_name/book_slug               recipe    gitref